 How to get there: take a ferry that leaves from Cirkewwa.
 The ride takes about 25 minutes and there is no need to buy a ticket before boarding – you only pay on the way back.
 (More information and fares here).

 Board with your car if you have one.
 If you’re using the public transport, it might be worth it to get one of the hop-on hop-off buses to visit the points of interest on the island.

 •Citadel: located in the capital city of Gozo – Rabat, or Victoria (many cities in Malta have two names).
 A medieval fortress, with a cathedral and a view to the surroundings. •Azure Window and Fungus Rock in Dwejra Bay: the famous and imposing rocky arch, where Game of Thrones filmed the scene where Daenerys gets married to Khal Drogo.
-As the rock is still under erosion, it is believed that the arch will disappear in a few decades. •Ta’ Pinu Sanctuary: a large church, where many believers have left messages being thankful for the cure of their illnesses. •Ramla Bay: a cozy beach with reddish sand.
+As the rock is still under erosion, it is believed that the arch will disappear in a few decades.
+UPDATE: in March 2017, after a period of heavy storms, the Azure Window unfortunately collapsed and disappeared 😦 We had heard that would happen, but we didn’t expect it to be within less than a year after we visited it… •Ta’ Pinu Sanctuary: a large church, where many believers have left messages being thankful for the cure of their illnesses. •Ramla Bay: a cozy beach with reddish sand.
 The Calypso Cave viewpoint has a beautiful view to the Ramla Bay. •Xlendi Bay: another beach, with several restaurants around it (including a great ice cream shop).
 Ideal for a pit-stop to eat. •Ggantija Temples: Gozo’s megalithic temples.
 If you already plan to visit the other temples on the island of Malta, maybe you can skip this one.